Presbyopia

-Presbyopia is physiological insufficiency of accommodation associated with the aging of the eye that results in progressively worsening ability to focus clearly on close objects.
-Also known as age-related farsightedness (or age-related long sight in the UK), it affects many adults over the age of 40.
-A common sign of presbyopia is difficulty reading small print which results in having to hold reading material farther away.
+Presbyopia is a physiological insufficiency of optical accommodation associated with the aging of the eye; it results in progressively worsening ability to focus clearly on close objects.
+Also known as age-related farsightedness (or as age-related long sight in the UK), it affects many adults over the age of 40.
+A common sign of presbyopia is difficulty in reading small print, which results in having to hold reading material farther away.
 Other symptoms associated can be headaches and eyestrain.
-Different people will have different degrees of problems.
+Different people experience different degrees of problems.
 Other types of refractive errors may exist at the same time as presbyopia.
-This condition is similar to hypermetropia or far-sightedness which starts in childhood and exhibits similar symptoms of blur in the vision for close objects.
+While exhibiting similar symptoms of blur in the vision for close objects, this condition has nothing to do with hypermetropia or far-sightedness, which is almost invariably present in newborns and usually decreases as the newborn gets older.

 Presbyopia is a typical part of the aging process.
-It occurs due to age related changes in the lens (decreased elasticity and increased hardness) and ciliary muscle (decreased strength and ability to move the lens), causing the eye to focus right behind rather than on the retina when looking at close objects.
-It is a type of refractive error along with nearsightedness, farsightedness, and astigmatism.
+It occurs due to age-related changes in the lens (decreased elasticity and increased hardness) and ciliary muscle (decreased strength and ability to move the lens), causing the eye to focus light right behind rather than on the retina when looking at close objects.
+It is a type of refractive error, along with nearsightedness, farsightedness, and astigmatism.
 Diagnosis is by an eye examination.

-Presbyopia can be corrected using glasses, contact lenses, multifocal intraocular lenses, or LASIK (presbyLASIK) surgery.
+Presbyopia can be corrected using glasses, contact lenses, multifocal intraocular lenses, or LASIK (PresbyLASIK) surgery.
 The most common treatment is glass correction using appropriate convex lens.
-Glasses used to correct presbyopia may be simple reading glasses, bifocals, trifocals, or progressive lens.
+Glasses prescribed to correct presbyopia may be simple reading glasses, bifocals, trifocals, or progressive lenses.